yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

 ## Review

 In this lab, you have accomplished the following:
--   Provision an Azure OpenAI resource
+-   Provisioned an Azure OpenAI resource
--   Deploy an OpenAI model within the Azure OpenAI studio
+-   Deployed an OpenAI model within the Azure OpenAI studio
--   Use the power of OpenAI models to generate responses limited to a custom ingested data.
+-   Used the power of OpenAI models to generate responses limited to a custom ingested data.

 ### You have successfully completed the lab.